Top 10 Best Web Application Firewalls (WAF) in 2025: Comprehensive Review

 1. EdgeOne Web Protection

 Tencent EdgeOne Web Protection is a comprehensive security solution integrated with CDN acceleration, offering multi-layered protection against web threats.
-Key features include:
+As one of the best WAF solutions in 2025, its key features include:

 1. Web Attack Protection: Utilizes AI-driven analysis and a massive attack signature database to block OWASP Top 10 threats like SQL injection, XSS, and zero-day exploits.